SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

 Whether you are reading a business process diagram in Visual Paradigm, slideshow, handout or from projector, you are actually studying something dynamic from static image.
 The process is not running in the image itself, but in your brain.
 For this reason, it can be limited to how much you can learn from these static representation of workflows.
 Moreover, you may easily miss out possible process flows for complex processes or processes that involve many conditional flows.

+- For Example:

+Let’s begin our BPM with a rather simple process:

+When naming tasks, we try to adhere to the object-orientated design principle of using the [verb] + [object] pattern.
+We would say “acquire groceries,” for example, not “first take care of shopping for groceries.”
+Events refer to something that has already happened regardless of the process (if they are catching events) or as a result of the process (if they are throwing events).
+For this reason, we use the [object] and make the [verb] passive in voice, so we write “hunger noticed.”
+BPM does not require you to model start and end events for a process – you can leave them out, but if you model a start event, you must model an end event for each path.
+The same is true for end events, which require start events.
+We always create our models with start and end events for two reasons: first, that way it’s possible to determine the process trigger, and second, you can describe the final status of each path end.
+We only sometimes abandon this practice with sub-processes.